-Thangka painting depicting Buddhist deity Green Tara is associated with enlightened activity and abundance.
-She is commonly thought to be a Bodhisattva or Buddha of compassion & action, a protector who comes to one's aid to relieve one's physical, emotional and spiritual suffering.
-In Buddhism her name is translated as “She Who Leads Across”, which refers to her role in helping liberate humanity from Samsara, the Ocean of Illusion.
+Thangka painting depicting Green Tara, a Buddhist deity associated with enlightened activity and abundance, demonstrates the rich symbolism and intricate detail of this captivating art form.
+Known as a Buddha of compassion and action, Green Tara is a protector who alleviates physical, emotional, and spiritual suffering.
+Her name, translated as "She Who Leads Across," highlights her role in liberating humanity from Samsara, the Ocean of Illusion.

-Tara in Tantric Buddhism was born from the tears of Avalokitesvara, the Boddhisattva of compassion, and she personifies his compassion.
-She has many forms and can be gentle or menacing depending on her colour – as Green or White Tara, she is compassonate and helpful; as Red, Yellow, or Blue Tara she is fierce and protective.
-Green is the color of her main form and indicates her nature of active compassion.
+Born from the tears of Avalokitesvara, the Bodhisattva of compassion, Tara personifies his compassion.
+With various forms and colours, she can be gentle or menacing.
+As Green or White Tara, she is compassionate and helpful, while as Red, Yellow, or Blue Tara, she is fierce and protective.
+As the divine feminine's manifestation, Green is the color of her main form and indicates her nature of active compassion.

 Green Tara Thangka often portrays her seated on a lotus flower with one leg extended, ready for action.
 Her vivid green colour symbolises her connection to nature and the element of air, while her hand gestures or mudras convey her attributes and abilities.

 Associated with Vajrayana Buddhism's tantric practices, Green Tara's representation adds depth to Thangka painting.
 Tantra employs esoteric rituals, visualisations, and meditations to hasten one's journey towards enlightenment.
 Contemplating Green Tara's symbolism allows individuals to draw upon her compassionate energy and insight.